 Disappointed that we would not be meeting the Italian horror maestro, Dario Argento (who canceled a couple of months back due to filming commitments), we debated for weeks whether we wanted to see his replacement, Corey Feldman.
 My old friend, Jason Lucas, was our camera man and (like every good Jason) was a big fan of the FRIDAY THE 13th films.
 Feldman having played a part in one of its better entries; FRIDAY THE 13th PART IV: THE FINAL CHAPTER made him of interest to Jason.

 This decision would ultimately be made for us.
 As we entered an elevator Friday evening t0 see Jason, Feldman walked out with his entourage.
-“Hey guys,” he said as he whisked past, dropping a cigarette on the floor as he went.
-I grabbed it and later gave it to Jason as a joke gift.
+He saw us and, with a cigarette in his mouth said, “Hey guys,” causing it to drop out of his mouth and on to the floor.
+Not phased in the least, he continued walking without bothering to pick it up.
+I immediately dived for it and later gave it to Jason as a gag gift.
+Talk about bumming a smoke!
 My understanding is that it is now sitting in a glass curio cabinet on permanent display in his apartment.

 We decided that this brief encounter was sufficient enough and we’d bypass the convention’s main headliner.
 FRIDAY THE 13th Part IV, GREMLINS, & THE LOST BOYS are all great movies (both featuring a young Feldman) but they were nothing in my world next to THE FOG and the original HALLOWEEN series.

 Next chapter: The Daves meet The Toms – Tommy Lee Wallace & Tom Atkins!